dangnelson/WATERBEAR-Shed/04 Roofing/Roofing.md

 ## gutters

-gutter slope is set at 1/4-inch per 10 feet of guttering.
+gutter slope is set between 1/4 to 1/2 inch per 10 feet of guttering.

+75 degree elbows are standard

+You’ll need 3 for outlets and 4 for rain barrels

 ## Supplies <a name="supplies"></a>